 It is a marvel in some ways to think about how some broadcast news and comedy show segments began to be dedicated exclusively to the reading of tweets.
 As if in deference to what they recognize as the new fount of knowledge.

-Substack is all things to all people now, but its original value proposition in the late 2010s was to offer managed newsletter services.
+Substack is all things to all people now for all manner of content, but its original value proposition in the late 2010s was to offer managed newsletter services.

 Substack was the answer to that.
 And as it gained widespread adoption through the Covid era it has increasingly branched out to market itself as a shortform, longform, videofrom, audioform all-encompassing platform for content and audience management.
 So successful alongside the rise of TikTok that speculation only grows that Substack will come to replace Spotify and the traditional music label industry.